Adopting the SLOW food philosophy

 In doing so, we often forget just how important it is to consume foods in their natural state.

 In this article, we want to shed some light on mindful eating and help you to gain a better understanding of the SLOW food philosophy movement.

 The SLOW food philosophy encourages a healthy and balanced diet comprising ingredients that are Seasonal, Local, Organic and Whole.

 The purpose of this food philosophy is to consume foods that are as close to their natural state as possible and ultimately maximise nutritional value.

-When in season, plants thrive and produce fruits and vegetables at their highest nutritional levels.
+When in season, plants thrive and produce fruits, herbs and vegetables at their highest nutritional levels.

 These seasonal fruits and vegetables also require less human intervention, including chemical usage, waxes and preservatives which can lead to adverse health effects.